KayserLab/PhysiLearning/Readme.md

 ```bash
 python run.py evaluate
 ```
+Successful training should produce TTF of more than 20 generations.

 ### Simulating virtual patients with barcode tracking
 To simulate virtual patients with barcode tracking PhysiCell config via `./config.yaml` is not supported.